How It Works#

 - A 5-minute grace period begins (allows last-minute repayments, prevents front-running)

-The first withdrawal after the grace period triggers settlement.
+The first grace-eligible withdrawal or borrower force-close triggers settlement.
 The protocol computes a settlement factor — the ratio of available vault funds to total owed — and locks it for all lenders.

 | Total Owed | Vault Balance | Settlement Factor | Meaning |